Chattanooga Mental Health Treatment

-At Chattanooga Recovery Center, our team has the experience and knowledge to understand that oftentimes, drug and alcohol addiction are intertwined with mental illness.
+Chattanooga Recovery Center not only offers addiction treatment, but we also offer treatment for primary Mental Health.
+Our team has the experience and knowledge to understand that oftentimes, drug and alcohol addiction are intertwined with mental illness.
 In fact, 1 in 4 adults with a mental illness also have a substance abuse disorder, and some studies show that as many as half of all individuals with drug or alcohol addictions also have a mental disorder of some kind.
 There are many reasons for this, and because the two are so closely tied together, it’s challenging to treat one issue without treating the other.
 That is why our facility offers comprehensive mental health treatment in addition to our alcohol and drug addiction programs.

 We’re pleased to offer a variety of specialized treatment plans that consist of therapies, brain mapping, and more, so whether you’re coping with depression, anxiety, or some other mental disorder, you can trust us to provide options and meet you where you’re at in your journey.
 Recovery is about so much more than getting sober – it’s also about treating all aspects of your health and coping with your addiction and mental health in productive and safe ways.